benchmarkstudios/barebones/README.md

 This will execute all the Gulp tasks on the gulpfile.babel.js.

+### Configuration for Gulp

+Some of the configuration can be done in `config.barebones.js` file, such as base source and public paths, along with scripts file paths for multiple bundles.

 ### Images

 Drop all your images into assets/images.
 When running gulp tasks, they will be automatically